Unleash/unleash-client-node/README.md

 -   **url** - the url to fetch toggles from. (required)
 -   **appName** - the application name / codebase name
 -   **instanceId** - an unique identifier, should/could be somewhat unique
 -   **refreshInterval** - The poll-intervall to check for updates.
-Defaults to 15s.
+Defaults to 15000ms.
--   **metricsInterval** - How often the client should send metrics to Unleash API
+-   **metricsInterval** - How often the client should send metrics to Unleash API.
+Defaults to 60000ms.
 -   **strategies** - Custom activation strategies to be used.
 -   **disableMetrics** - disable metrics
 -   **customHeaders** - Provide a map(object) of custom headers to be sent to the unleash-server